Vladimír Coufal

-Vladimír Coufal (/cs/; born 22 August 1992) is a Czech professional footballer who plays as a right-back for German club Hoffenheim and for the Czech Republic national team.
+Vladimír Coufal (/cs/; born 22 August 1992) is a Czech professional footballer who plays as a right-back for club TSG Hoffenheim and the Czech Republic national team.

-He has previously played for Bílovec, Hlučín, Opava, Slovan Liberec, Slavia Prague and West Ham United.
+Coufal previously played for Bílovec, Hlučín, Opava, Slovan Liberec, Slavia Prague and West Ham United, winning the UEFA Europa Conference League with the latter in 2023, before moving to German side Hoffenheim in 2025.

-Coufal made his debut for the Czech Republic national team in November 2017 and has gone on to make over 50 appearances, scoring one goal.
+Coufal made his senior debut for the Czech Republic in November 2017, and has gone on to make over 60 appearances, scoring two goals, and was included in the squads for two UEFA European Championships (2020 and 2024) and one FIFA World Cup (2026).

 Club career

 Coufal began his career at local club Baník Ostrava, playing in the club's academy, before being released at the age of 17 as he was considered to be too small.
 In 2009, following his release from Baník Ostrava, Coufal joined amateur club ŠSK Bílovec.
 He believed Baník had destroyed his opportunity to become a professional footballer and described his time with Bílovec as playing "with 40-year-old men.
 These guys played for sausages and beer after the game, just to drink after work".